cric96/experiments-ac-with-learning/README.md

 Similar to **Hop count regression**, but in this case, I change the initial value in rep to a constant value otherwise the system was  very unstable..

 ### What happens
+** 05/05/2021**
+Currently, the results aren't good.
+The models don't learn the function *min + 1* and are very unstable (RNN in particular, can't stabilize the value of the global field).
+It is even true that the model currently is very simple:

+** 1D CNN **
+- conv1d(filters = 8, depth = 1, kernel = 2, actination = SELU)
+- output(in = 8, output = 1)

+** RNN (using LSTM cell) **
+- LSTM(input_dimension = 1, output = 20, actination = Tanh)
+- output(in = 20, output = 1, activation = RELU)

+So, with complex network, is possible that the system can learn the correct function.

+In the plot, there is a first moment where there is a big error (when the standard hop count isn't broadcast to the whole system).
+Then the error stabilizes to a constant value that is great anyway (approximately 40 ~ 100 hop count error on average).

 ![Result](assets/plot/model-comparison.png)

+It can't be used in real problems at the moment.

 ### Final remarks